 An "active environment" is any environment that is managed through env0 that is currently running.
 Environments that have been destroyed or been manually marked as “Inactive” don't count towards your active environments.

 env0 is not a cloud provider.
 Deployed environments will run on your own cloud account that you specify via the Terraform code, and whatever credentials you supply during deployment. env0 simply manages the lifecycle of the underlying resources.

 Yes, env0 can be used to manage production environments.
 We recommend that you use env0 to manage both your development environments AND your production environments, keeping your deployment process as identical as possible. env0 provides advanced RBAC and configuration management capabilities, allowing you to use a single IaC codebase, to deploy to both development and production - just like you do with your application code.

 No. env0’s custom flows let you run anything you can script, at any point in the process.
 This includes when you are creating, updating, and destroying your environments.
 You can run Ansible, kubectl, the AWS CLI, or even your own application code.
 The extensibility possibilities are almost endless.

 No, env0 is not limited to AWS, GCP, and Azure.
 Because env0 relies on Terraform to provision infrastructure, you can use any provider supported by Terraform, as well as 3rd party providers.
-These include other cloud providers such as IBM Cloud, VMWare, Oracle, and even specific managed solutions such as Auth0, Github and Netlify. env0 also supports custom flows, so you can use anything you can put into a bash script.
+These include other cloud providers such as IBM Cloud, VMWare, Oracle, and even specific managed solutions such as Auth0, Github and Netlify.

 Yes!
 Our most recent SOC 2 Type II report was completed in October 2020 and a copy is available upon request from your account manager.